-Code to draw an arc in the DIN style.
-The DIN language needs two arc commands, one for clockwise and one for counter clockwise arcs.
-Additionally, there are two ways to use the commands with two different sets of parameters.
-Which one will be taken is decided upon the number of parameters.
+Code to draw an arc in different G-Code / NC derivates.
+G-Codes (also DIN) needs two arc commands, one for clockwise and one for counter clockwise arcs.
+Additionally, there are several alternatives of the commands with different sets of parameters.
+Cenon determines the derivative from the number of parameters and the use of the tags" X, Y, A, B, I, J.